 Also, those with type 2 diabetes may have:

 - cuts and bruises that are slow to heal

 Diabetes, however, isn’t just a disease for adults.
 According to a study published in the Journal of the American Medical Association in May, nearly 167,000 children and teens younger than 20 have type 1 diabetes.
 However, more children today are being increasingly diagnosed with type 2 diabetes.

 "The increased prevalence of type 2 diabetes in youth is clearly linked to their being overweight or obese.
 The same risk factors for type 2 diabetes that exist for adults, also exist for kids.
 What makes matters worse is that treatment options for children are fewer than what is available for adults (metformin and insulin only), and that they are more likely to not respond as well to oral medication alone," said pediatric endocrinologist Dr. Rushika Conroy of Baystate Children’s Hospital.

 "The other diseases that an adult can develop from years of poorly controlled type 2 diabetes can also develop in children and adolescents in the same amount of time, suggesting that this may be the first generation of children who do not outlive their parents," she added.

-Prevention of type 2 diabetes in youth is no different than it is for adults – involving lifestyle modifications such as increasing daily activity; reducing the intake of calorically-dense, nutrient-poor foods; and increasing the consumption of nutrient-rich foods.
+Prevention of type 2 diabetes in youth is no different than it is for adults.
+It could involve lifestyle modifications like increasing daily activity, eating less calorically-dense, nutrient-poor foods, and eating more nutrient-rich foods.